 Here are 5 guidelines to help you achieve the right balance in your approach:

-- Hold a quiet time each day – Schedule a daily Quiet Time to stay in touch with God, pray, and listen for his input.
-Meditate on important parts of your life and seek to discern how you can follow God’s will in those areas and keep your eyes open for where he leads you today.
+- Hold a quiet time each day – Schedule a daily Quiet Time to stay in touch with God, pray, and listen for his input for the day.
+Meditate on important parts of your life and seek to discern how you can follow God’s will in those areas and stay alert for where he seems to be leading you today.

-You can have a better New Year than you would have otherwise by living more intentionally.
+Along the way, know that you can have a better New Year than you would have otherwise by living more intentionally.

 You don’t have to change your life today, just keep moving in the right direction one step at a time.
 You don’t have to be perfect, just give it your best shot, allow yourself some grace along the way, and enjoy the journey.
 Learn to live life better by taking the next right steps.